Best CBD for Arthritis

 • Lacks middle ground for potencies

 You won’t find many better deals for CBD oil than the high-potency full-spectrum tincture from Lazarus Naturals.
 At 2-3 cents per mg of CBD, it’s one of the cheapest options on the market.
 But you won’t be sacrificing quality on this front: Lazarus Naturals’ tincture is regularly one of our top picks because of its low price, high potency, certified USDA organic hemp origins, and an emphasis on terpene quality.
 Terpenes contribute to the smell and taste of CBD (and hops, citrus, and apples, among other things), and researchers are beginning to realize their importance in the entourage effect.
-Lazarus Naturals is the only company on our list that breaks down terpene count in their certificate of analysis, which is also the longest and most thorough on our list.
+Lazarus Naturals is the only company on our list that breaks down terpene count in its certificate of analysis, which is also the longest and most thorough on our list.

 When our testers tried the unflavored (“classic”) version of this CBD oil, they noted that the flavor was immediately obvious and fairly strong.
-One remarked that it reminded them of a high-percentage dark chocolate: earthy, bitter, and fruity, with somewhat floral undertones.
+One remarked that it reminded them of high-percentage dark chocolate: earthy, bitter, and fruity, with somewhat floral undertones.
 When we looked at the certificate of analysis, we found that our batch had 34.8% farnesene, a terpene found most often in green apple skins known for its earthy, bitter taste.
 The terpene is front and center enough to be immediately noticeable; this also means that the unflavored version of this CBD oil isn’t going to be the best option for people who aren’t a fan of hemp flavors.

 But, of the CBD products our testers tried, this was repeatedly their favorite.
-It’s easy to draw up and measure (as one of the only CBD oils with measurement lines on the dropper), despite the oil’s dark brown color, and a 50mg serving was strong enough to send them into a state of deep relaxation without any side effects.
+It’s easy to draw up and measure (as one of the only CBD oils with measurement lines on the dropper) despite the oil’s dark brown color, and a 50mg serving was strong enough to send them into a state of deep relaxation without any side effects.

 Previously, Lazarus Naturals offered four bottle sizes (15mL, 30mL, 60mL, and 120mL) but has shrunk this list to just two sizes: 30mL (1,500mg) and 120mL (6,000mg).
 You can choose between classic, chocolate mint, and strawberry lemonade flavors; strawberry lemonade replaced a French vanilla mocha flavor in recent years as well.
 We found that sweeter flavors like chocolate mint masked any herby-hemp flavors and were relatively pleasant.